grafana/agent/docs/flow/config-language/components.md

 }
 ```

+Every time the file contents change and the `local.file` component re-evaluates
+its Exports, the value will propagated to `prometheus.scrape` so it can start
+scraping the new target.

 All Arguments and Exports have an underlying [type]({{< relref "./expressions/types_and_values.md" >}}).
 River will type-check expressions before assigning a value to an attribute; the
 documentation of each component will have more information about the ways that